WickedFlame/Gaucho/docs/dashboard.md

 The dashboard show metrics and logs of all pipelines
 The Dashboard is displaed in a Webapplication when navigating to the url \gaucho

-Installation
+## Installation
----

 Gaucho.Dashboard is installed with NuGet
 ```
 https://www.nuget.org/packages/Gaucho.Dashboard/
 ```

-Setup
+## Setup

----
-Gaucho.Dashboard is added in the setup through a ExtensionMethod of the IApplicationBuilder
+In ASP.NET Core the Gaucho.Dashboard is added in the setup through a ExtensionMethod of the IApplicationBuilder
 ```
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env, IHostApplicationLifetime applicationLifetime)
 {